MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 Microsoft Teams Rooms connects to Windows Update to retrieve operating system and peripheral device firmware updates.

-If you must manage updates manually and are also unable to follow the normal procedure for [Microsoft Store for Business](https://businessstore.microsoft.com/store) to [Distribute offline apps](/microsoft-store/distribute-offline-apps), you can acquire MTR-Update packages to perform app updates on supported OSes.
+If you must manage updates manually and are also unable to follow the normal procedure for [Microsoft Store for Business](https://businessstore.microsoft.com/store) to [Distribute offline apps](/microsoft-store/distribute-offline-apps), you can acquire MTR-Update packages to perform app updates on supported operating systems.
 The MTR-Update release may lag behind the store release, and might not always match the latest available build.
 Refer to the article [Manually Update a Microsoft Teams Rooms device](manual-update.md) for further details.

 ## Admin mode and device management
 <a name="AdminMode"> </a>